duckycoding-dev/ducky-coding/best-practices/7 - colors/7 - colors.md

 ```

 We could save all colors and other config object in const variables to clean up the final exported config object as well, for readibility.

+**TAILWIND V4 ISSUE:**: I could not figure out how to achieve this using tailwind v4 css config: thus I've reverted it and now `text-primary` points to `--color-primary` and `text-secondary` points to `--color-secondary`